almereyda/awesome-starred/README.md

 - [substance/io](https://github.com/substance/io) - IO is a minimal publishing system based on Pandoc, Substance and eLife Lens.
 It powers substance.io
 - [jeffknupp/blug](https://github.com/jeffknupp/blug) - Because "I just blogged about it" is too difficult to say.
 - [hotosm/osm-tasking-manager](https://github.com/hotosm/osm-tasking-manager) - Deprecated! - See osm-tasking-manager2
+- [sparanoid/kai-12](https://github.com/sparanoid/kai-12) - The missing child theme of Twenty Twelve, A better interface based on Twenty Twelve, no need to change the default theme, no database option strings will be created.
+Install and go.
 - [christiangenco/dbinbox](https://github.com/christiangenco/dbinbox) - an inbox for your Dropbox
 - [eddiemachado-zz/bones](https://github.com/eddiemachado-zz/bones) - A Mobile-First, Responsive WordPress starter theme based off 320 and Up & HTML5 Boilerplate.